DataMa-Solutions/docs/general/admin/save.md

 ## Good to know

-> In a normal DataMa License you can save up to 10 use cases.
+?> **Tip:** In a normal DataMa License you can save up to 10 use cases.
 If you’ve reached the max amount of use case, you can remove some of them in the « Manage Version » menu